LIVING WITH LHON

 One of the major challenges of LHON is coping with loss.
 Losing the ability to drive, which means losing some of one’s independence.
 Losing the ability to see and recognize faces.
 Losing the ability to read standard text.
 Coping with loss involves grieving…mourning what’s been lost and adapting to what remains.

 An aspect of LHON that can create additional emotional distress is the possibility of spontaneous recovery.
 The odds of spontaneous recovery differ based upon the specific mutation you have.
-The good news is that there is hope that you will be one of those whose vision improves, especially if you have the 14484 mutation.
+The good news is that there is hope that you will be one of those whose vision improves, especially if you have the 14484 mutation, or participate in a clinical trial of a therapeutic product.
 The bad news is that this hope can make it difficult to fully adapt to the vision loss, hoping that you’ll return to “normal.”
 If your vision does not improve, then you may experience the depression and sadness of the initial vision loss all over again.
 Striking a balance between acceptance of vision loss and hope for vision recovery is an ongoing challenge of LHON.

 Keeping a positive attitude is one of the most important aspects of dealing with LHON.
 It’s easy to give in to sadness from the vision loss, but it is quite possible to live a full and meaningful life with LHON vision.
 That doesn’t mean it’s easy.
 Some with LHON vision wake up each day and curse the fact that their vision isn’t normal, then they just get on with it, and make that day the best it can be.
 Others eventually embrace their new lives as visually impaired, and enjoy the awareness that comes with recognizing that life’s obstacles can be overcome.